Why Aren’t Potatoes Paleo?

 All the data seems to suggest that eating potatoes (especially baked or boiled and without the skin) is totally fine!
 I’m not recommending potato chips or French fries here, unless you make them yourself as a treat with coconut oil.
 But, there’s really no real nutritional difference between potatoes and sweet potatoes.
 And if you’re concerned with autoimmune and gut permeability issues, then you would be a hypocrite to just not eat potatoes but then keep eating all those other vegetables!

-It’s advised on the Autoimmune Protocol (AIP) to avoid all nightshades and then add them back in gradually to test how you react to them.
+It’s advised on the Autoimmune Protocol (AIP) to avoid all nightshades (there’s a comprehensive list of them here) and then add them back in gradually to test how you react to them.
 If you have an autoimmune condition, then you might want to try avoiding all nightshades (including potatoes, tomatoes, and peppers) initially.
 For more information about the Autoimmune Protocol, read this article.

 A quick note about The Perfect Health Diet